How to combat stress with exercise

-In the last year, we’ve all experienced times when we feel like we don’t have the resources to cope with the demands placed upon us, indeed 41% of people said their mental health is worse than this time last year.
+Many of us will have experienced times when we feel like we don’t have the resources to cope with the demands placed upon us.
+Indeed 34% of people said their mental health has got worse in the last year with 11% saying it has got significantly worse.
 Our capacity for mental or emotional pressure is very personal: what can be tolerable or motivating for one person can feel stressful for others.

 When something makes us feel threatened or upset, our body’s defences trigger a stress response, leading to uncomfortable physical, mental and emotional sensations.
 You might notice your heart race and your blood pressure rise.
 You might struggle to sleep or find yourself comfort eating or going off food altogether.
 If these feelings persist, anxiety or depression may follow.

 Evidence shows that exercise can be a useful tool in reducing and controlling blood pressure.
 Regularly breaking a sweat makes your heart stronger.
 A stronger heart can pump more blood with less effort.
 If your heart can pump more efficiently, the force on your arteries decreases, lowering your blood pressure.